 Diane X. Burman serves as a Commissioner of the New York State Public Service Commission (Commission).
 The Commission regulates the state’s electric, gas, steam, telecommunications, and water utilities and oversees the cable industry.
 In addition, the Commission exercises jurisdiction over the siting of major gas and electric transmission facilities and is responsible for ensuring the safety of natural gas and liquid petroleum pipelines.
 Bipartisan by law since 1970, the Commission consists of up to five members, each appointed by the Governor and confirmed by the State Senate.
 Ms. Burman’s term runs through February 2024.

-Ms. Burman voluntarily serves in various appointed national, state and local leadership positions.
-She serves on the National Association of Regulatory Utility Commissioners’ (NARUC) Board of Directors.
-She is Chair of the NARUC Gas Committee, and is a member of NARUC’s Committee on Critical Infrastructure and NARUC’s Special Subcommittee on Pipeline Safety.
-She was appointed by the NARUC President to the Gas Technology Institute Public Interest Advisory Committee, and is the Chair of the NARUC-Department of Energy Natural Gas Infrastructure Modernization Planning Initiative.
-She is also a member of the 2018 World Gas Conference National Organizing Committee.
-Ms. Burman serves as Chair of the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA) Voluntary Information-Sharing Working Group.
-She also serves as the Vice Chair of PHMSA Gas Pipeline Advisory Committee.
-Ms. Burman also sits on the Advisory Board to the Financial Research Institute of the University of Missouri.
-Ms. Burman is a Founding Board member of the Greater Albany Chapter of the Women’s Energy Network.
-Additionally, she is on the Board of Trustees of Congregation Beth Emeth (CBE) in Albany, N.Y.
+Ms. Burman serves on the National Association of Regulatory Utility Commissioners’ (NARUC) Board of Directors; is Chair of the NARUC Gas Committee; a member of NARUC’s Committee on Critical Infrastructure and Special Subcommittee on Pipeline Safety.
+She is the Chair of the NARUC-Department of Energy Natural Gas Infrastructure Modernization Planning Initiative.
+Ms. Burman serves as Chair of the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA) Voluntary Information-Sharing Working Group as well as the Vice Chair of PHMSA Gas Pipeline Advisory Committee.
+She is also a member of the National Petroleum Council and a member of the 2018 World Gas Conference National Organizing Committee.
+Ms. Burman was a Founding Board member of the Greater Albany Chapter of the Women’s Energy Network.
+She previously served as the NARUC President appointee to the Gas Technology Institute Public Interest Advisory Committee.

 Immediately prior to starting with the Commission, Ms. Burman was with the New York State Senate since 2009 having last served as the Chief Counsel to the New York State Senate Republican Conference.
 She served in this capacity under the Republican Majority Leader and then continued in this capacity under the Majority Coalition led by both the Republican Majority Leader and Independent Democratic Conference Majority Leader.
 In her capacity as the chief legislative legal officer for the New York State Senate, Ms. Burman was responsible for advising the Temporary President of the Senate and each member of the Republican Conference on every major legislative policy initiative confronting the State.
 Prior to her position with the Senate, she served as Special Counsel to the New York State Public Service Commission.